uzh-bf/klicker-uzh-legacy/docs/docs/contributing/setup.md

 ## Running the Application

 To be able to run a NodeJS application, its NPM dependencies need to be installed.
-Do this by running `yarn` in both repositories.
+Do this by running `npm install` in both repositories.
 This will fetch the exact package versions that the KlickerUZH has been developed with, ensuring that you will not encounter errors due to updated packages.

 Once you have completed all of the previous steps (including completing the configuration files), you are ready to start the KlickerUZH in development mode.
-To do so, simply run `yarn dev` in both repositories from your command line.
+To do so, simply run `npm run dev` in both repositories from your command line.

 The klicker-api service should then show a GraphQL development environment at `http://localhost:4000/graphql`.
 The klicker-react service should serve the application frontend at `http://localhost:3000`.